How to Write an Observation Paper or Critique

 - Leave the paper and then go back to it, reading and making any necessary revisions.
 Cut or tighten redundant (repetitive) statements, phrases, or paragraphs.

-- Check spelling (particularly on the spelling of names and titles within the production) and proper punctuation
+- Check spelling (particularly on the spelling of names and titles within the production) and proper punctuation.

-- Be sure the paper is formatted to your instructor’s specifications before handing it in
+- Be sure the paper is formatted to your instructor’s specifications before handing it in.

-Remember, your reactions, feelings, and opinions are neither right or wrong, however, how well you express these in your writing can vary.
-Composing an effective observation essay about a performance takes preparation and an openness to receiving the dance presented.
-Your state of mind when viewing work that is unfamiliar can affect your perceptions so, try to be rested when you watch a performance, clearing your head of to-do lists or other extraneous thoughts.
+Your state of mind when viewing a work can affect your perceptions so, try to be rested when you watch a performance, clearing your head of to-do lists or other extraneous thoughts.

 Have you written an Observation/Reaction paper or critique?